-Flower Color Match Activity with Serving Tray:
+Flower Color Color Sort with a Serving Tray

 With a quick snip from a pair of scissors, I cut the lei’s string and and pulled all of the flower petals off the string.
 I was really surprised by how many petals a single lei produced.

 Then, I dug out a plastic serving tray (also from the dollar store) and added coordinating colored paper squares to each section of the tray.
 After I cut up and attached all the pieces of paper, I realized that I had post-it notes in all of the same colors.
 Using the sticky notes to color code the serving tray would have saved me a bit of time and paper.
 Do you have sticky notes to use?